checklist/checklist-support/docs/organizations.md

 ## Timezone
 When the organization is first created, it automatically gets the same timezone of its owning user.
 Any teams created under the organization will get the same timezone as the organization when they are created.

 To change the timezone of an organization, navigate to the Organization page and scroll down to the Administration section.
-Then click on the drop down of the timezone selector:
+Then, click on the drop down of the timezone selector:

 ![](/assets/images/organizations/organization-timezone.png)

-You can then scroll up or down to choose your timezone or start typing and select from the autocomplete.
+You can then scroll up or down to choose your timezone or start typing and selecting from the autocomplete options.

 If you change the organization timezone, the timezones of its teams will NOT change.